-As our own family grew, we spent more and more weekends at Birdsong, their lovely hundred year old log house that now had all the modern conveniences, but still radiated the warmth and charm of a by-gone era.
+As our own family grew, we spent more and more weekends at Birdsong, their hundred year old log house that now had all the modern conveniences, but still radiated the warmth and charm of a by-gone era.
 It was on a two hundred acre rural setting of both woods and fields with a river sized creek complete with waterfall and swimming hole.
 It also had fields of peonies, horses and barns, a pond, a replica of Fort Nashborough built for the grandchildren to play in and a historic ruin of a real civil war powder mill.

 When I was expecting my fifth child by Caesarian section along with a scheduled hysterectomy, my in-laws decided to sell Birdsong.
 They offered to trade us the main house, barn, the tenant house, pond and the thirty- five acres of creek front woods and fields in exchange for whatever we could make from selling our house.
 Not only did I covet Birdsong, but this was an incredibly good financial trade for us.
 Our house was a pleasant traditional two story, four bedroom house in walking distance of an excellent public school, but Birdsong was twice its size, historic, beautiful and uniqueThere was even a tenant house that we had been remodeling.
 After prayer and discussion, my husband and I decided this was the chance of a lifetime and we put our house on the market a month before Thanksgiving when our baby was due.

 While I was in the hospital recuperating from my C-section and hysterectomy, our house sold with the agreement that the buyer could have possession by January 1st.
 To say the least, the move was a daunting prospect at Christmas time in my post-operative condition with a new baby and four other children under ten.
 But, it seemed like a miracle to sell so quickly for the price we were asking.
 Besides, I wanted Birdsong more than I had ever wanted anything.
 To top it off, my husband’s oldest brother had hired a baby nurse to stay with us for the first two weeks I was home.
-This was a perfect baby gift that would help us considerably.
+This was a perfect baby gift that would help us with the move considerably.
 The move just seemed meant to be.

 Unfortunately, shortly after we got home from the hospital, we discovered that our baby, who was miserably unhappy both night and day, needed surgery for a painful strangulated hernia.
 Our wonderful baby nurse and I prayed together for healing for him.
 But instead, at the hospital the night before his surgery, an intern discovered that our baby also had a heart valve defect.
 It was obviously his first examination of a baby boy, since he didn’t think to protect his new Christmas tie from a tiny fountain of pee.
 Shaken by his discovery, but hoping his lack of experience had allowed him to be misled, I called my pediatrician, who managed to get there in fifteen minutes.
 After emergency tests, the surgeon and our pediatrician agreed that the heart defect didn’t appear life threatening and since it was the type that sometimes closed naturally, they went ahead with just the hernia surgery.
 It was a scary, stressful time of tears and exhaustion, but with many people joined in prayer for Tommy.
 After the unscheduled surgery there was only room for us in a four patient room.
 The spoiled princess part of me was distressed over having to be in a room with three other mothers and their crying babies, all of us sleeping on cots literally under our babies in their high metal cribs.
 But, I had hardly had any sleep since my surgeries, so when Tommy awoke hungry the first time in the wee hours after his surgery, I didn’t even wake up when he cried.
-The kindness of strangers touched me deeply, when I finally woke and discovered that the other mothers had fed him, so I could sleep.
+The kindness of strangers touched me deeply, when I finally woke and discovered that the other mothers had fed him his bottle and rocked him tosleep, so I could sleep.
 It was a humbling glimpse of how false my priorities were.

 The day we brought him home from his surgery, my in-laws came to visit and announced apologetically that they had accepted an offer for Birdsong, including the whole two hundred acres and all the smaller buildings .
 I was devastated.
-My heart felt literally broken and I gradually recognized that coveting really is different from just wishing for something.
+My heart felt literally broken and I recognized that coveting really is different from just wishing for something.
 Eventually, I accepted that God was trying to set me free.

 But ending up two weeks before Christmas having no where to go after the following week was pretty much of a shock.
 At that day and time there were no condos or apartments in our neighborhood.
 Checking the papers and calling local realtors turned up nothing to rent while we tried to figure out what we wanted to do.
 I didn’t want the children to change schools mid-year, in case we decided to make the change to living in the country somewhere else than Birdsong.
 Available houses were as scarce in our school zone as apartments.
 After I had called the last realtor, I sat on the couch with tears flowing down my cheeks.
-The kind baby nurse, an older black woman with seven grown children, sat down beside me and put her arm around my shoulders.
+The kind baby nurse, an older African American woman with seven grown children, sat down beside me and put her arm around my shoulders.